Psychology

 Assessment

 Students will be assessed throughout the two years using essay practice as well as end of topic assessments.
-These assessments are linked to the Edexcel A-Level assessment framework using specimen or past exam papers.
-Year 12 students complete a mock exam in the summer term and Year 13 have two sets of mock exams in order to prepare them for their final external exams in their summer term.
+These assessments are linked to the AQA A-Level assessment framework using specimen or past exam papers.
+From September assessment strategies are under review.

 Useful links